Accenture/mercury-composable/guides/CHAPTER-5.md

 The pom.xml is pre-configured to generate an executable JAR.
 The following is extracted from the pom.xml.

-The main class is `AppStarter` that will load the "main application" and use it as the entry point to run the application.
+The main class is `AutoStart` that will load the "main application" and use it as the entry point to run the application.

 ```xml